Chetan-2024/IPL-Performance-Analysis-Dashboard/README.md

 ## License
 This project is for educational and portfolio purposes.
 All data used is publicly available and used solely for analysis.

----

-This dashboard provides a comprehensive view of IPL performance over recent seasons and includes projections for future outcomes.
-Feel free to explore the analysis and insights provided in this Power BI report.